-Regular networking events for businesses either looking to improve their resource efficiency or seeking new customers for their environmental product or services.
+The Sustainable Business Network hosts regular networking events for businesses either looking to improve their resource efficiency or seeking new customers for their environmental product or services.

-National programme helping businesses and individuals reduce waste, develop sustainable products and use resources in an efficient way.
+WRAP is a national programme helping businesses and individuals reduce waste, develop sustainable products and use resources in an efficient way.

-National organisation helping businesses, governments and the public sector to accelerate the move to a low carbon economy through carbon reduction, energy-saving strategies and commercialising low carbon technologies.
+The Carbon Trust is a national organisation helping businesses, governments and the public sector to accelerate the move to a low carbon economy through carbon reduction, energy-saving strategies and commercialising low carbon technologies.